Bank of Canada maintains overnight lending rate at effective lower bound of ¼ per cent

 The Bank stated that after significant strain in March as the pandemic was starting to unfold, short-term funding conditions have improved.
 This is allowing the Bank to reduce the frequency of its term repo operations to once per week, and its program to purchase bankers’ acceptances to bi-weekly.
 The Bank states that it “stands ready to adjust these programs if market conditions warrant.”
 Other programs to purchase federal, provincial, and corporate debt are continuing at their present frequency and scope.

-As of March 27, the benchmark five-year lending rate was still 5.04%, down from 5.19% earlier in the month.
+As of June 3rd, the benchmark five-year lending rate was 4.94%, down from 5.04% in April.
 All mortgage applicants must qualify for financing based on an interest rate no less than the benchmark five-year lending rate, even if the mortgage is for less than five years.

 Canada's major chartered banks are currently advertising five-year fixed mortgage interest rates of around 2.49%.
 Home buyers can often negotiate the interest rate for mortgage financing based on their creditworthiness and the degree to which they do other banking business with the mortgage lender.